 A New York City embezzlement lawyer who can effectively challenge the charges and build a smart strategy can make all the difference in your case.
 Contact us for a free consultation.

-What is the Difference Between Embezzlement and Theft?
+What is the difference between embezzlement and theft?

+While both involve taking someone else’s property without their permission, there’s a key difference between theft and embezzlement: the element of trust.
 In theft or larceny cases, the perpetrator takes property without the owner’s consent.
 In contrast, embezzlement involves someone entrusted with someone else’s property or funds, misusing that trust for personal gain.

-In New York law, larceny is divided into two categories: petit larceny and grand larceny.
+In New York law, larceny is divided into two categories: Petit larceny and grand larceny.
 Petit larceny, or petty theft, generally involves property valued up to $1,000.
 It’s a Class A misdemeanor punishable by up to one year in jail and a fine of up to $1,000.

 On the other hand, grand larceny generally involves property valued at more than $1,000.
 It’s a felony offense, with penalties varying based on the value of the property stolen.
 The most severe form, grand larceny in the first degree, involves property valued at over $1 million and carries a penalty of up to 25 years in prison.